CAIDA/catalog-data/sources/recipe/how_to_print_records_from_pybgpstream/README.md

 {
     "id" : "how_to_print_records_from_pybgpstream",
-    "name": "How to print records from pybgpstream", "description":"The recipe should show how to print elements from a records of pybgpstream data.",
+    "name": "How to print records from pybgpstream", "description":"The recipe should show how to print elements from records of pybgpstream data.",

     "links": [
         {